UniqueName12345/grep-purpose/README.md

 > ...where `ps aux` just lists your regrets.

-`grep-purpose` is a FOSS, terminal-only life simulator written in C++.
+`grep-purpose` is a FOSS, terminal-only life simulator written in Python.
+The project was ported from its original C++ skeleton to make hacking on it a bit easier.
+This comes at a cost: Python is slower than C++ since it is interpreted while C++ is compiled.
 Think *The Sims*, but stripped of all pretense, prettiness, and joy—just you, a shell, and a facsimile of existence that barely holds together.
 And yes, it will be MIT-licensed, because freedom includes the right to simulate a deeply mediocre life.

 ## 🧠 What *is* this?